Oklo: The Story of Nuclear's Startup Revolution

 Oklo's Positioning

-"Advanced nuclear is going to be standard for data centers in the future," said Brian Gitt, Oklo's head of business development.
+Oklo leaned into that moment with a message that sounded bold in public, but pragmatic in context.
+“Advanced nuclear is going to be standard for data centers in the future,” said Brian Gitt, Oklo’s head of business development.

 The Switch Deal

-In December 2024, Oklo announced what it called "one of the largest corporate clean power agreements ever signed."
-Oklo and Switch have signed one of the largest corporate power agreements in history, a 12-gigawatts non-binding Master Power Agreement.
+In December 2024, Oklo announced what it called “one of the largest corporate clean power agreements ever signed”: a 12‑gigawatt, non-binding Master Power Agreement with Switch, a provider of AI, cloud, and enterprise data centers.

 Sam Altman Steps Down

-In April 2025, Oklo announced a governance change that signaled the company's growing independence—and its commercial ambitions.
-OpenAI chief executive Sam Altman is stepping down as chair of advanced nuclear reactor developer Oklo to avoid a conflict of interest ahead of talks between his company and the nuclear startup on an energy supply agreement.
+Sam Altman stepped down as Oklo’s chair to avoid a conflict of interest ahead of talks between OpenAI and Oklo on a potential energy supply agreement.

 Stock Performance